kelbyludwig/kel.bz/content/post/entropy.md

 ## Shannon entropy {#shannon}

 Shannon entropy is a generalization of Hartley entropy.
-Shannon entropy takes the probability of each outcome into account giving an "average" measure of entropy across all outcomes.
+Shannon entropy takes the probability of each outcome into account given an "average" measure of entropy across all outcomes.
 Given a uniform set of outcomes, Shannon entropy is equivalent to Hartley entropy.